Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

 \begin{prop} The following assertions are equivalent. \begin{enumerate}[(i)] \item For all $G \in \sclass$, every infinite commensurated compact subgroup is open.

 \item For all $G \in \sclass$, every commensurated open \FCbar-subgroup is compact.

-\item For all $G \in \sclass$, the set of open compact subgroups of $G$ is precisely the set of all non-discrete, closed, commensurated \FCbar-subgroups of $G$. \end{enumerate}
+\item For all $G \in \sclass$, the set of compact open subgroups of $G$ is precisely the set of all open commensurated \FCbar-subgroups of $G$. \end{enumerate}

-\end{prop} \begin{proof} Assume that (i) holds and that $G \in \sclass$ possesses a non-discrete closed commensurated \FCbar-subgroup $O$.
-We apply Lemma~\ref{lem:OpenComm}.
+\end{prop} \begin{proof} Assume that (i) holds and that $G \in \sclass$ possesses an open commensurated \FCbar-subgroup $O$.
+We apply Lemma~\ref{lem:OpenComm}, which affords a group $H \in \sclass$, a dense embedding $\varphi \colon G \to H$ and a non-trivial commensurated compact locally normal subgroup $M < G$ such that $\varphi(M)$ is a commensurated compact locally normal subgroup of $H$.
 By (i) the group $\varphi(M)$ must be open in $H$, so that $\varphi(O)$ is open with compact closure.
 Therefore $\varphi(O)$ is compact.
 If $U < O$ is a compact open subgroup of $O$, it has countable index, so that $\varphi(U)$ is a closed subgroup of countable index in the compact group $\varphi(O)$.
 That index must therefore be finite.
 Since $\varphi$ is injective, we infer that $U$ has finite index in $O$, so that $O$ is indeed compact.
-By (i), $O$ is open.
-Certainly, every open compact subgroup of $G \in \sclass$ is a non-discrete, closed, commensurated \FCbar-subgroup of $G$.
-Thus (i) implies (iii).
+Since every compact open subgroup of $G \in \sclass$ is a commensurated \FCbar-subgroup of $G$, we infer that (i) indeed implies (iii).

-Every infinite compact subgroup of a \tdlc group is closed, non-discrete and \FCbar, so (iii) implies (ii).